 Synthesis reports of work completed in a particular area, such as the Giorgi report, “Mainstem Passage Strategies in the Columbia River System: Transportation, Spill, and Flow Augmentation” (Council Document 2002-3)

-Expanded provincial review presentations
+Expanded project review presentations

-Workshops structured around single topics driven by specific questions, such as transportation effects, and projects synthesized to address that topic
+Workshops and science and policy exchanges structured around single topics driven by specific questions, such as transportation effects, and projects synthesized to address that topic

-Workshops and symposia on emerging topics, such as toxics
+Workshops, science and policy exchanges, and symposia on emerging topics, such as toxics and invasive species

-These workshops could help assess future research priorities through oral presentations, reporting of results of relevant studies, and the development of scenarios for applying research results in support of management actions.
-The workshops could promote the exchange of scientific results and provide the Council with information to better inform future funding decisions.
+These forums could help assess future research priorities through oral presentations, reporting of results of relevant studies, and the development of scenarios for applying research results in support of management actions.
+These forums could promote the exchange of scientific results and provide the Council with information to better inform future funding decisions.

 Dissemination of Research Results

-The Council will work with the other members of the Regional Research Partnership to develop a strategy for the transfer of research results to other researchers and interested parties.
+The Council should collaborate with federal and state agencies, and tribes to develop a strategy for the transfer of research results to other researchers and interested parties.
 The public nature of Bonneville funding implies that research results are the property of the general public.
-Bonneville should post all final research reports on its to facilitate access.
+Bonneville should post all final research reports on its PISCES database and Columbia Basin Fish & Wildlife Program Projects & Portfolio database to facilitate access.
 Research reports and data should be made available to scientific collaborators, administrators, and the public for additional analyses.
-The final reports, and any other products derived from them, should be submitted to the .
+The final reports, and any other products derived from them, should be made available through the e StreamNet Library (project # 2008-505-00) either by linking to the reports on the Bonneville databases or by submitting an electronic copy to the library.
 This library includes materials relating to the natural resources of the Pacific Northwest and maintains a regional depository of all research projects funded under the fish and wildlife program.
 The StreamNet Library provides regional services that include reference, referral, data base searching, inter-library lending, and document delivery.

-The ISRP has recommended that all project proposals reference past achievements and that annual and final reports be issued on time and made available to the region.
-The ISRP also recommended that “…CBFWA … include in its Annual Implementation Plan a report of past accomplishments at the watershed and subregional/subbasin levels or topical level….”
-Further, the ISRP has supported publication of evaluations of work conducted under the fish and wildlife program in a “Columbia River Basin Journal,” as a way to disseminate results and provide a forum for advancing regional knowledge on program actions (see Fiscal Year 2000 Annual Implementation Work Plan, Vol. I., p.
-21).
+The ISRP has recommended that all project proposals reference past achievements and that annual and final project progress reports be issued on time and made available to the region.
+Further, the ISRP has supported publication of evaluations of work conducted under the fish and wildlife program in a “Columbia River Basin Journal,” as a way to disseminate results and provide a forum for advancing regional knowledge on program actions (see document 2000-6).
 Such a journal could:

 Provide short turn-around on the presentation of program results to a regional audience that includes managers